-Here is our list of the best apps to change the background of a photo, helping you swap that boring wall for a beautiful forest!
+Here is our list of the best background changer apps so you can swap that boring wall or distracting street scene for a beautiful forest!

 1. Automatic Background Changer

 A fantastic free option, Automatic Background Changer is a good app to download on the fly!
-As the name implies, this app has an option to have the program itself automatically paste your subject on a transparent background or you can do so yourself manually by using the pointer tool to make a selection around your subject.
+As the name implies, this app has an option to automatically paste your subject on a transparent background; alternatively, you can do so yourself manually by using the pointer tool to make a selection around your subject.

 2. Simple Background Changer

 Like the name implies, Simple Background Changer has just one goal in mind: swapping your background.

 Contains Ads, offers in-app purchases